metakeule/fastreplace/README.md

 fastreplace
 ===========

+STATUS:
+While it still works as advertised, this package is not maintained any longer in favor of https://github.com/metakeule/replacer which is a rewrite based on the same idea with a much simpler usage and it is even a bit faster.

 [![Build Status](https://secure.travis-ci.org/metakeule/fastreplace.png)](http://travis-ci.org/metakeule/fastreplace)

 The typical scenario is that your template never changes but the replacements for you placeholders. fastreplace